jaspector

 Monday 8:30 am to 6:30 pm; Tuesday through Thursday 8:30 am to 4:30 pm

-Typical inspection sequence: Foundation, framing, rough-in trades, insulation, final
+Typical sequence: Foundation, framing, rough-in trades, insulation, final

 Contact CEO.

-Do I need a building permit in Town of Pownal, ME?
+01 Do I need a building permit in Pownal, ME?

 For all construction, structural alterations, additions per MUBEC ordinance adopted locally (Amended 6-17-19; further amendments noted to 6-23-25).

-How do I apply for a building permit in Town of Pownal, ME?
+02 How do I apply for a building permit in Pownal, ME?

-What work is exempt from building permits in Town of Pownal, ME?
+03 What work is exempt from building permits in Pownal, ME?

+Not all construction work requires a permit in Pownal, ME.
 The following work is generally exempt: Ordinary maintenance not involving structural change; Painting and similar finish work.
 Note: Refer to MUBEC Section 105.2 and Pownal Land Use Ordinance.
+When in doubt, confirm with the local building department before starting work.

-How do I schedule a building inspection in Town of Pownal, ME?
+04 How do I schedule a building inspection in Pownal, ME?